pivotal-cf/kiln/TILE_AUTHOR_GUIDE.md

 #### <a id='release-source-github'></a> GitHub Releases

-Kiln can only download releases from GitHub Releases and can not upload BOSH Releases to BOSH.io.
+Kiln can only download releases from GitHub Releases and can not upload BOSH Releases to Github.

 To download BOSH Release Tarballs from GitHub Releases, add the following
 ```yaml